 Die Cutting Heat Transfer Vinyl

 For today’s sample, I used the Spellbinders Stitched Classic Pooh die set.
-You can use any die set you might have.

-I also used the Mini3 Heat Press set at 160°C, and that little gadget performed incredibly well.
+To press the vinyl into the fabric, I also used the Mini3 Heat Press set at 160°C, and that little gadget performed incredibly well.

 In terms of speed, this new mini press feels faster than previous versions, which I also like to do different small jobs.